MarkDing/IoT-Developer-Boot-Camp-Wiki/common/Mesh-Network-Introduction.md

 ***

 # 1. Wireless network introduction
-While the term wireless network may technically be used to refer to any type of network that functions without the need for interconnecting wires.
+While the term - "wireless network" may technically be used to refer to any type of network that functions without the need for interconnecting wires.
 Wireless telecommunications networks are generally implemented with radios for the carrier or physical layer of the network.

 As you probably know that the radio spectrum is regulated by government agencies and by international treaties.
 Most transmitting stations, including commercial broadcasters, military, scientific, industrial, and amateur radio stations, require a license to operate.
 Each license typically defines the limits of the type of operation, power levels, modulation types, and whether the assigned frequency bands are reserved for exclusive or shared use.

 A common strategy in wireless network is to use 2400 MHz which was the one of the first worldwide unlicensed bands and is a very commonly-used frequency band.
 Both Bluetooth SIG and Zigbee Alliance endorse the use of this band, and of course the Zigbee Alliance can also use other SubGHz bands to expand their capabilities.

 ## 1.1.
 Network Topology
-Before taking about the mesh network, we'd like to introduce something more about the network topology.
+Before talking about the mesh network, we'd like to introduce something more about the network topology.
-Network topology is the topological structure of a network, it refers to how nodes, devices in the network are physically or logically connected.
+Network topology is the topological structure of a network, it refers to how nodes or devices in the network are physically or logically connected.
 There are a lot of different type of network topologies, including point-to-point, star, tree, mesh etc.

 ### 1.1.1.
 Point-to-Point
 Point-to-point topology is the simplest topology which has a dedicated link between two endpoints.
 Due to the direct link between these two devices, it can provide a fast and reliable connections, however, it can only be used for small area with only two devices involved.